 The answers to these questions will assist us in finding the cause of the dirty water and may also suggest corrective steps to take.
 EBMUD Water System Inspectors respond to calls regarding water which appears to be dirty, colored or has foreign particles, within one business day.

-If the cloudy water persists, or if you are noticing unusual tastes or odors, please call 1-866-403-2683, and give us your address and a telephone number so we can have an inspector contact you.
+If the cloudy, milky or foamy water persists, please call 1-866-403-2683, and give us your address and a telephone number so we can have an inspector contact you.

 The range of EBMUD’s water is 1 — 7 gpg.